WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/best_worst_cities.png)

+Looks like my ratio metric is measuring something valid because San Francisco and Seattle are both well-known for their bike culture.
+And Texas is a very car-oriented state with huge sprawling cities.
 And as a point of comparison, here's probably the most famous bike city in the world:
 ![](https://williamthyer.github.io/images/bike_networks/Amsterdam,&#32;Netherlands.png)

 ## What I Learned
-This was an interesting foray into visual story-telling for me.
-Maps are really interesting because they can contain a ton of information while still being pretty simple to read.
-Every city had something interesting and I had a lot of fun trying out the analysis on my hometown and other cities.
+This was an interesting foray into visual story-telling with data visualization.
+Maps can contain so much information while still being simple to read.
+Every city map is unique and I had a lot of fun trying out the analysis on different cities.
 Unfortunately, OSM doesn't appear to have information about every city (especially those outside of the North America and Europe).

 I was thrilled that I came up with an idea that was really interesting to me, and there turned out to be a powerful, useable, and well-documented library for it!
 Python really can be wonderful in that regard.
 In the future, when I have a task or problem, one of my first steps will be to find if someone else has already solved it.

+As I mentioned earlier, there is a whole world of network analyses being applied to maps.
+It's an area I'm very intrigued by, but I think was a great first step.
+I would also like to include more physical geography in the maps such as bodies of water and green spaces.
+But I'll leave that for a future project.

 Here's a bunch of other example maps from the top 30 most populous U.S. cities.
 And here's a [complete collection](https://github.com/WilliamThyer/bike_networks/tree/master/examples/pdf) of maps I've generated.
 ![](https://williamthyer.github.io/images/bike_networks/Austin,&#32;TX.png)